 - Claw Clip: Need a quick, easy updo?
 Twist your 3B curls into a loose knot and secure them with a claw clip.
 It’s all the rage nowadays.

 - Curly Bangs: Switch up your look by cutting in some adorable, face-framing curly bangs.

 Key Takeaways for 3B Hair

-- The 4B hair type is attributed to the Black community and characterized by tight, zigzag coils the width of a ballpoint pen.
-These coils are dry, coarse and form sharp angles.
+- The 4B hair type is attributed to the Black community and is characterized by tight, zigzag coils the width of a ballpoint pen.
+These coils are dry, coarse, and form sharp angles.

 - 4B curls are very dry and fragile, so a gentle, moisturizing hair care routine is key.

 - Protective styles that enhance the 4B hair type’s natural texture are perfect.
 Try box braids, a pixie cut, or down and loose.